Algal bloom: Marine algal blooms

 Turbulent storms churn the ocean in summer, adding nutrients to sunlit waters near the surface.
 This sparks a feeding frenzy each spring that gives rise to massive blooms of phytoplankton.
 Tiny molecules found inside these microscopic plants harvest vital energy from sunlight through photosynthesis.
 The natural pigments, called chlorophyll, allow phytoplankton to thrive in Earth's oceans and enable scientists to monitor blooms from space.

 Satellites reveal the location and abundance of phytoplankton by detecting the amount of chlorophyll present in coastal and open waters—the higher the concentration, the larger the bloom.
 Observations show blooms typically last until late spring or early summer, when nutrient stocks are in decline and predatory zooplankton start to graze.
 The visualization on the left immediately below uses NASA SeaWiFS data to map bloom populations.

 The NAAMES study conducted between 2015 and 2019 investigated aspects of phytoplankton dynamics in ocean ecosystems, and how such dynamics influence atmospheric aerosols, clouds, and climate.

 In France, citizens are requested to report coloured waters through the project PHENOMER.
 This helps to understand the occurrence of marine blooms.

 Wildfires can cause phytoplankton blooms via oceanic deposition of wildfire aerosols.

 Harmful algal blooms

 A harmful algal bloom (HAB) is an algal bloom that causes negative impacts to other organisms via production of natural toxins, mechanical damage to other organisms, or by other means.
 The diversity of these HABs make them even harder to manage, and present many issues, especially to threatened coastal areas.
 HABs are often associated with large-scale marine mortality events and have been associated with various types of shellfish poisonings.
 Due to their negative economic and health impacts, HABs are often carefully monitored.

 HAB has been proved to be harmful to humans.
 Humans may be exposed to toxic algae by direct consuming seafood containing toxins, swimming or other activities in water, and breathing tiny droplets in the air that contain toxins.
+Because human exposure can take place by consuming seafood products that contain the toxins expelled by HAB algae, food-borne diseases are present and can affect the nervous, digestive, respiratory, hepatic, dermatological, and cardiac systems in the body.

+Beach users have often experienced upper respiratory diseases, eye and nose irritation, fever, and have often needed medical care in order to be treated.
+Ciguatera fish poisoning (CFP) is very common from the exposure of algal blooms.
+Water-borne diseases are also present as our drinking waters can be contaminated by cyanotoxins.

 If the HAB event results in a high enough concentration of algae the water may become discoloured or murky, varying in colour from purple to almost pink, normally being red or green.
 Not all algal blooms are dense enough to cause water discolouration.